mdpkh/hexedit/README.md

 Temoro, a Smoothed Raster Cell Font reminiscent of IBM's EGA-mode font in 10&#215;24-pixel character cells.
 Supports ASCII, CP-437, and Windows-1252 character sets, plus optional non-lining figures, and optional control pictures or backslash-escape symbols for C0 control characters.

+### temosa.srcf

+Temosa, a sans-serif version of the Temoro font.

+### version.py

+This module stores the version and copyright strings for G-SHE.
+Run `version.py update` to automatically increment the version number and update copyright year before a commit.

 ### fontsrc

+#### fontsrc/flags.txt

+Minimal documentation for the `sflags` and `cflags` lines in `*.srcfdef.txt` files to be read by `packfont.py`.

 #### fontsrc/packfont.py